Hornbill-Docs/hdoc-guide/hdoc-guide/hdocbook/specification.md

 ### _validation_ property
 The `validation` property is an object that contains properties to control various aspects of book validation:

 - `exclude_links`: an array of strings, containing links that should be excluded from the validation process.
-These could be example links that do not actually exist, or endpoints that are not available to the book-build and -publishing processes
+These could be example links that do not actually exist, or endpoints that are not available to the book-build and publishing processes.
+Supports a wildcard in the form of a post-fixed ```*``` character, to exclude all matching links.
+For example: ```http://www.hornbill.com*``` will exclude all links on the ```hornbill.com``` domain.
 - `exclude_spellcheck`: an array of objects, where `document_path` is the root relevant path to the document that should have additional validation exclusions applied, and `words` which is an array of strings, containing a list of words that should be excluded from the US - UK spellcheck validation
 - `exclude_h1_count`: an array of strings, containing root-relevant paths of articles within the book that should be excluded from the H1 heading count validation